richardnwinder/dockerdeamon/README.md

 # dockerdeamon
 Docker Machine Client serving web page GUI front end.

 An Https server for the docker deamon enabling local or remote secure login.

-clone the git directory to your local machine
+Clone the git directory to your local machine

 In order to edit and compile the source some dependancies are required
 #####go socket-io